Open-MSS/MSS/docs/installation.rst

-For further details of configurating mss :ref:`mss-configuration`
+For further details of configurating mss :ref:`msui-configuration`